-- the list of enabled and disabled warning categories, for the kernel as well as for Eva.
+- the list of all source files used during parsing: not only those given in the command line, but also those in #include directives, recursively.
+This usually includes Frama-C's standard library.
+For each file, its MD5 checksum is also printed; - the list of enabled and disabled warning categories, for the kernel as well as for Eva.
 Warning categories are considered disabled when set to one of the following actions: inactive, feedback, and feedback-once.
 All other actions are considered as enabled; - the list of Eva's correctness parameters, along with their values at the moment when Eva is run.